Our guest editors introduce Issue 3.34

 Katrina Sellinger is a biracial Black femme from the Cayman Islands.
 She is currently pursuing her MA in English at the University of British Columbia.
 After working with Emmanuelle on Coming to Love, Katrina was lucky enough to take two more seminars with her, led by Dr. David Chariandy and Dr. Phanuel Antwi, the former of whom suggested we make the dream of this project on “the Work of Words” a reality.
 Thinking and creating collaboratively with Emmanuelle has been one of the most nourishing parts of Katrina’s time in Vancouver, and this special issue of TCR has been no exception.

-Subscribe to receive our forthcoming Winter 2018 Issue 3.34, guest edited by Emmanuelle and Katrina.
+Read our Winter 2018 Issue 3.34, guest edited by Emmanuelle and Katrina.